natalieagus/50002/docs/Software/k_stackandprocedures.md

 The callee has to leave *stack data* **unchanged**  upon returning to the caller, that is to clear whatever data that was put in the stack during its execution.
 As a result, we might find **dangling pointers:** pointer that points to an address that is no longer used when we try to access a function's local variable long after the function has returned.

+These elements are critical for managing data in a structured way during program execution, supporting the nested and recursive function calls that are common in modern programming.
+Understanding how stacks and procedures operate is crucial for debugging and optimizing software, as well as understanding low-level execution flow within a program.
 # Appendix

 ## About the PC